Z-ajamy/alx-low_level_programming/0x0F-function_pointers/README.md

-a function that searches for an integer
+a program that performs simple operations.